skills/test-with-actions/.github/steps/1-step.md

 ### ⌨️ Activity: Start our sample Python application

-1. Open a new browser tab, and work through the following steps in that tab while you read the instructions in this tab.

 1. Use the below button to open the **Create Codespace** page in a new tab.
 Use the default configuration.

    [![Open in GitHub Codespaces](https://github.com/codespaces/badge.svg)](https://codespaces.new/{{full_repo_name}}?quickstart=1)